EdwinLingson/DataSet-Scripts/Raw_Data/README.md

 ### Note

-each folder contains .mp4 file with same filename as its parent directory
+each folder contains a single .mp4 file with same filename as its parent directory